andics/dishcoin/README.md

 # DishCoin - dishwashing sagas
 ## Note
+This repository is only for the demo mobile app.
 All blockchain/BitCoin related for our project can be found at this repositiry: https://github.com/albertoZurini/quantitative_chamber_starthack23

 ### Overview